Shea Farrell

 Edward Leo "Shea" Farrell III is an American actor and producer best known for playing Mark Danning in Aaron Spelling's series, Hotel.

-Shea Farrell was born October 21, 1957 in Cornwall, New York, to Edward Leo, Jr. and Mary Rose (née Drummey) Farrell.
+Shea Farrell was born October 21, 1957, in Cornwall, New York, to Edward Leo, Jr. and Mary Rose (née Drummey) Farrell.
 He attended Portsmouth Abbey School in Portsmouth, Rhode Island.
 He originally planned to be a professional football player.

 Shea switched from acting to production work in 1997.
 He worked on The Practice, Ally McBeal, Boston Public and Boston Legal, all produced by David E. Kelley.
 He now works in films and on television as an assistant director and unit production manager.
-He has been a Unit Production Manager Sony Entertainment's New Media Division/Crackle.com since 2008.
+He has been a Unit Production Manager at Sony Entertainment's New Media Division/Crackle.com since 2008.